seth-25/Local/leveldb_sax/doc/impl.md

 current output file has reached the target file size (2MB).
 We also switch to a new output file when the key range of the current output file has grown enough to overlap more than ten level-(L+2) files.
-This last rule ensures that a later compaction of a level-(L+1) file will not pick up too much data from level-(L+2).
+This last rule ensures that a later compaction of a level-(L+1) file will not pick up tool much data from level-(L+2).

 The old files are discarded and the new files are added to the serving state.